Lorna Healey, Litchfield: What once was lost is now found

 Cloud is our family cat of five years.
 John immediately leaves to examine the cat.
 He returns shortly.

 Reluctantly, I follow him to the car and we head up the driveway.
-Not more than quarter of a mile away I see the cat lying on top of the snow bank.
+Not more than a quarter of a mile away I see the cat lying on top of a snowbank.
 It looks like someone may have placed her there.
 Her mouth is frozen open, her teeth exposed in a silent growl.
 No blood.

 “I’m not sure that’s Cloud,” John says hopefully.

 “I know.
-She looks different.”
-I reply.
-“Was her fur that color of grey?”
+She looks different,” I reply.
+“Was her fur that color of gray?”

 “It’s just dirty,” John says, and he rolls Cloud onto a blanket and places her in the trunk.